azarafrooz/dnc-with-demon/README.md

 ![alt text](assets/demon.png)

-This is pytorch implementation of "Differentiable Neural Computers" with Memory Demon presented at NeurIPS 2022 Workshop On Memory in Artificial and Real Intelligence.
+This is pytorch implementation of "Differentiable Neural Computers with Memory Demon" presented at NeurIPS 2022 Workshop On Memory in Artificial and Real Intelligence.

 #  To repeat the babi experiments: